xiyuansun/heterosis/doc/README.txt

     takes to sample each parameter for each iteration in each chain: time-chain1.txt, time-chain2.txt, etc. inside [OUTPUT_DIR].

+  --debug [DEBUG_LEVEL]

+    Use this option to print out internal data structures during runtime.
+    Choose among 3 levels of verbosity:

+    1) Set [DEBUG_LEVEL] TO 1 (--debug 1) to print out only the Config object.
+    2) Set [DEBUG_LEVEL] TO 2 (--debug 2) to print out the Config object
+       at the beginning and the Chain object just before each chain is run.
+    3) Set [DEBUG_LEVEL] TO 3 (--debug 3) to print out the Config object
+       at the beginning and the Chain object just before each chain is run and again after each iteration of the current chain.

   The following options set initial constants.
   See doc/writeup/writeup.Rnw for details on the model.